thomasDACHPC/ci-cd-guide/readme.md

 ### Create a Kubernetes Deployment File (deployment.yaml)
 To tell Kubernetes which application and how many pods should be deployed a deployment configuration is necesseray.
-A simple `deployment.yaml` file can be found in the project folder `gitDeployment`.
+A simple `deployment.yaml` file can be found in the project folder `deployment`.
 ```
 apiVersion: apps/v1
 kind: Deployment